Cream background with two photos of Black elders.

 Aging Initiative

-Our intersectional, cross-sector work is centered on two underserved groups within the community of people living and aging with HIV: those who have a criminal record and those who are transgender and non-binary.
-We also work to identify and advocate for important policy changes that will benefit and empower these communities.
+Our intersectional, cross-sector work is centered on two underserved groups within the community of people living and aging with HIV: those who have a criminal record and those who are transgender and/or non-binary.
+We work to identify and advocate for important policy changes that will benefit and empower these communities.

-By 2030, 70% of people living with HIV in some states will be over 50.
+By 2030, 70% of people living with HIV in many areas will be over 50

 Trans and non-binary people and Black and brown and LGBTQ+ communities in the South are the most vulnerable to acquiring HIV.
 Because they are more likely to be targeted by criminalization and incarceration, they are also more likely to have criminal records.